 Professional experience requirement

-You should have at least three years' work experience, with some managerial responsibility during that time.
+You should have at least three years' work experience in a managerial role.
 Experience can be from any industry, including the public sector, charitable organisations, or the arts.

 Minimum academic requirement

 You will need a UK first-class or 2:1 honours degree in any subject, or an equivalent overseas qualification.